brianhuynh2021/pandas_data_analysis/README.md

 Data source: https://insights.stackoverflow.com/survey
-please check above data, so you can download it as CSV file
+please check above data, so you can download it as CSV filez